Click on any of the questions below to see the answer.

 The average tenure for our teachers is 6+ years.
 Of course, our individual staff have a wide range of experience – some have been here for over ten years!
 For more information about our teachers, click here

-Some Montessori programs are geared only towards high-income families, it’s true.
+It is true that some Montessori programs are geared only towards high-income families.
 However, Family Star is committed to our program diversity, and to representing families across all income levels.
 For more about diversity, click here.

 Family Star strives to reflect diversity through many different kinds of families.
 Our families and caregivers come from a wide variety of backgrounds, including a mix of races, ethnicity, and economic circumstances.
 It is also vitally important that our classrooms reflect the diverse mix of people our children see in their families and neighborhoods.
 To this end, we assure that our staff and volunteers mirror the demographics of our northeast and northwest Denver schools and the neighborhoods they are situated in.